koushiktech2020/2.mernusercrudclient/README.md

 # 1. Mern User Management App

-This is a user management application built using React for the frontend.
+This is a user management application built using React for the frontend. checkout on `https://mernusercrudclient.netlify.app/`

 ## 2. Features